What does egg donation mean?

 - A blood test (serum beta hCG) to confirm the outcome of the cycle is done on the 14th day after embryo transfer.
 If the blood test results are positive, the luteal phase support is continued and further instructions are given.

-- For couples not staying in Mumbai, the trip to Mumbai can be planned around the time of onset of periods.
+For couples not staying in Mumbai, the trip to Mumbai can be planned around the time of onset of periods for egg donation in Mumbai.
 Thus they will need to spend around 3 weeks in Mumbai.
 The total number of hospital visits will be around 8-10.

 What are the outcomes of oocyte donation IVF cycle?